 - Coconut Grove – $15 Thai Coconut Shrimp with rice and peas

 Nightlife in Providenciales

 Villa del Mar is also 5-10 minutes walking distance to nightlife.
-Providenciales has 2 main clubs that are located across from each other: The Sandbar and Danny Buoys (Free Entry and you can bring your own drinks).
-We saved money by walking instead of taking a $6-$8 per person cab ride.
+Providenciales has 2 main clubs that are located across from each other: The Sandbar and Danny Buoy (Free Entry and you can bring your own drinks).
+We saved a lot of money by walking instead of taking a $6-$8 per person cab ride.

 Turks and Caicos on a Budget – Final Cost

 After returning and finishing calculations of my travel costs, the total price was $393.
 This included the Round trip Flight: $92 + Hotel: $177 + Food/Drinks: $64 +Cab: $60.
 If you like to travel without spending much money, visiting Turks and Caicos on a budget is absolutely possible!
 I hope these travel tips were helpful for your trip planning.
 Now, who is ready to book?

 A Guide to Visiting Cartagena in 4 Days

 Travel for Cheap!
 How to Get a Flight Deal

 25 thoughts on “Luxe for Less: Visiting Turks and Caicos on a Budget”